-Rubi Salazar is a full time student at College of San Mateo.
-She sat on the executive board of the San Mateo Youth Commission for two years and was the chair of the immigrant youth committee for the San Mateo Youth Commission, where she guided the committee on immigration related issues, especially those affecting youth.
-She is also working on changing Columbus Day to Indigenous Peoples’ Day in San Mateo County.
+Rubi Salazar is a student at UC Santa Cruz studying Latin American and Latino Studies combined with Politics.
+She sat on the Executive Board of the San Mateo Youth Commission for two years and was Chair of the Immigrant Youth Committee for the San Mateo Youth Commission, where she guided the Committee on immigration related issues, especially those affecting youth.
+As part of her work in the San Mateo Youth Commission, she worked on changing Columbus Day to Indigenous Peoples’ Day in San Mateo County.

-Rubi has previously worked with Half Moon Bay City Council to help Half Moon Bay become a sanctuary city for immigrants.
+Rubi previously worked with Half Moon Bay City Council to help Half Moon Bay become a sanctuary city for immigrants.
 She also helped reduce alcoholic beverage signs in Half Moon Bay corner stores alongside the Coastside Youth Council, where she attended the group for three years.
-Rubi is currently an Immigrant Justice Fellow for the UCLA labor center where she gives “know your rights” trainings all across San Mateo County.
-She is working with Youth Leadership Institute to host a youth-led School for Immigration Justice.
-Her latest project is an anthology that will capture immigrants voices from different generations.
-The project aims to help change the narrative on immigrants in the U.S.
+Rubi was an Immigrant Justice Fellow from the UCLA Labor Center where she gave “know your rights” trainings all across San Mateo County.

 She is currently working with Friday Night Live Coastside Youth Council participants to develop their social media campaign around alcohol and youth access.
 Rubi also helps facilitate the [email protected] youth meetings where youth across San Mateo County meet to talk about technology and mental health.